 • If you want old bound periodicals for your offices or departmental areas, you are welcome to them.

-Juvenile Collection – No change, but it needs heavy weeding and a coherent, long term collection development plan.
+Juvenile Collection – Move to Johnston.
+Will need heavy weeding (completged) and a coherent, long term collection development plan (in progress).

 Cassettes – The only ones left are CHR, but there are a lot of them.
 We will talk.